sprblm/dots-patterns/patterns/village-or-city.md

 ---
 title: Village or City
+category: moderation-curation
 tags:
   - pattern
-  - app
   - curation
-  - community
   - social
+related:
+  - cautious-optimism
+  - social-radius-slider
+  - content-curators
+description: "Set clear expectations around the kinds of social interactions you want to see."
 layout: pattern
 ---

 ## The Design Problem

-First, you have to think about who you're building for and what kind of interactions they'll have with others.
+When building a new platform (e.g., a social network), it is hard to make design decisions about features and workflows that fit a variety of users, use cases, and contexts.
+Decentralized technologies often want to be "forked" and implemented by many different and vibrant communities.
+This means that there won't be a unifying way to describe user groups and their needs, and the design process can feel "stuck".

+## The Design Solution

+Instead of thinking specifically about user groups and their needs, consider the feeling or atmosphere you want to create.
+What kinds of interactions do you want to see?
 If it’s more like a village, you'll have close connections with everyone you talk to.
 Think of a texting app, or an invite-only chat room.
 If it's more like a city (think Twitter), your users will have more interactions with strangers.

 Some users will want to be in a village in certain contexts; but some communities may want to feel more like cities.
-The problem then is how do we give users clear and ample choice in what kind of community they are entering or creating?

-## The Design Solution
+Making sure your assumptions about village or city is built into your platform will help users understand the kinds of interactions that are possible and appropriate.

+If you envision a city-like platform, make posts public and anonymous by default - people are used to random and rude behavior in cities.
+But if you are building a village-like platform, people will expect posts to be shared within a smaller and safer group.

+This aspect also affects community growth.
+For example, communities that are invite-only will feel more like villages.
+The more controls you create around who is allowed to issue invites (e.g., only moderators/admins or everyone) will further restrict community growth.
 Give users and moderators clear controls on how to grow their communities.
 Utilize patterns like [social radius slider](social-radius-slider.md) and [content curators](content-curators.md) to give fine-grained control over social feeds.

-Communities that are invite-only will feel more like villages.
-The more controls you create around who is allowed to issue invites (e.g., only moderators/admins or everyone) will further restrict community growth.

 ### Examples